Search results

 • EVANS, SEBASTIAN (1830 - 1909), littérateur - see EVANS, LEWIS

 • EVANS, GERAINT LLEWELLYN (1922 - 1992), singer Geraint Evans was born on 16 February 1922 in William Street, Cilfynydd, the son of William John Evans (1899-1978), a coalminer, and his wife Charlotte May (née Thomas, 1901-1923).
-His mother died on the birth of a second child, and Geraint was raised by his mother's parents until he was ten, when his father remarried and moved to Hopkinstown near Pontypridd.
-He left school at fourteen to work in
+His mother died on the birth of a second child, and Geraint was raised by his mother's parents until his father remarried, and moved to Hopkinstown near Pontypridd when Geraint was ten.
+He left school at fourteen to

 • EVANS, STEPHEN (1818 - 1905), Cymmrodor in the same year, Evans was elected chairman of the council, and continued in that office till his death.
 He died 21 August 1905 at his home in Brockley; he was buried at Chislehurst.
 He married a Miss Chase, a Leicestershire lady, and had two daughters.